 Carrollton, TX Dentist Shares Causes of Broken Crowns

 Many people with dental crowns, end up losing one.
 This is not an abnormal phenomenon, but you might wonder why it happens.
 You might have thought that a dental crown was permanent, but that’s not entirely true.
-Let’s look at reasons which cause dental crowns to fall off.
+Let’s look at reasons which cause dental crowns to fall off with your Carrollton dentist.

 If you enjoy eating sticky foods like gummy candy, the crown might come loose.
-Your dentist is often able to put the crown back on without a problem.
+Dr. Pfaffenberger is often able to put the crown back on without a problem.

 Cement was Washed Out